This Page is Currently Under Construction.

 Please, check back soon.

-Would You Have Your Toddler Rewire The House?
+Would You Ask Your Toddler to Rewire the House?

 Of course you wouldn’t, because he has no experience and well … he’s only three.
 However, in between naps he might be able to install a 200 amp service better than some residential contractors can design, develop and build your restaurant or retail facility.
 There are many special codes, requirements, materials and techniques inherent for all trades in restaurant, retail and commercial construction that do not apply to residential.
 You’re going to want qualified, experienced professionals.